NEW: British foreign secretary: "It's more likely than not" that a bomb brought down the plane

 The two Western countries have been analyzing the specific language in the chatter to determine to what extent the operatives were talking about the type of bomb and detonator used, and whether that language was a true representation of what happened, one official told CNN.

-Several officials said it’s the specificity of the chatter that has directly contributed to the U.S. and British view that a bomb was most likely used.
+Several officials said it’s the specificity of the chatter that has contributed to the U.S. and British view that a bomb was most likely used.

 European investigators who analyzed the plane’s cockpit voice recorder and flight data recorder say the crash was not an accident, CNN affiliate France 2 reported.